Homemaker Companion Agency Registration

 In order for the Department to consider an application for a homemaker companion agency, a fully executed application, including registration fee must be received by the Department.

-All registrations expire annually on October 31st.
-The annual registration fee is $375.00.
+Expiration Date: All registrations expire annually on October 31st.
+The annual renewal fee is $375.00.

 Agencies Subject to Registration